OSC/ondemand/README.md

   scl enable git19 rh-ruby22 nodejs010 -- git checkout tags/v1.3.0  # use the latest tag
   ```

-2. Update the environment variables as appropriate.
+2. (OPTIONAL) Update the environment variables as appropriate.

   * Copy the `.env.example` to `.env` and configure the environment for the system.